-For years, digital transformation has been the go-to term for government modernization efforts.
-But it is now time that government entities – large and small – refocus on the concept of technological and industry convergence and its ability to unlock new opportunities for innovation.
-Governments have a vast, ever-growing storehouse of constituent data that can be leveraged with technologies that are maturing and converging at this critical moment.
+For years, digital transformation has been the go-to term for private sector modernization efforts, leaving the public sector behind.
+But it is now time that government agencies and public sector organizations – large and small – refocus on the concept of technological and industry convergence and its ability to unlock new opportunities for innovation.
+Many government agencies have a vast, ever-growing storehouse of constituent data that can be leveraged with technologies that are maturing and converging to improve public services.

 What is convergence exactly?

-Convergence refers to the combining of previously separate technologies, processes, industries, and/or information to create new products, services, and experiences.
+Convergence refers to combining previously separate new technologies, processes, industries, and/or information to create new products, services, and experiences.
 In the past, digital technology has been a widely used target for convergence.
-However, in the future, it is expected that technology will serve as a catalyst to enhance cross-industry convergence that taps into relationships and partnerships across the value chain.
+However, in the future, it is expected that technology will serve as a catalyst to enhance cross-industry convergence that taps into relationships and partnerships across the value chain, including government services.

 How does technological convergence relate to innovation?

-Technological convergence happens when separate technologies mature to the point that they can be integrated with other technologies.
-Innovation gave birth to those separate technologies, but human ingenuity is what brought them to maturity – and what continues to mature them after they can be widely integrated.
+Technological convergence happens when separate digital technologies mature to the point that they can be integrated with other technologies.
+Innovation gave birth to those separate technologies, but human ingenuity is what brought them to maturity – and what continues to mature them after they can be widely integrated with government systems.
 Governments do not need pure innovation, per se, but rather innovation that has matured and been proven to work – and that can be made incrementally better over time through ideation.

 What does digital maturity look like in the public sector?